Privacy claims against the press

 Litigation can be stressful, time consuming and costly.
 Therefore at the outset of your case we will conduct a cost benefit analysis with you.
 We will talk you through this process.
 We offer honest and pragmatic advice to our clients.
-We will always consider alternative options, including asserting other causes of action, approaching intermediaries or PR work.
+We will always consider alternative options, including asserting other causes of action (such as defamation and the misuse of private information), approaching intermediaries or PR work.

 How do I instruct Brett Wilson LLP?

-To request a consultation with one of our specialist defamation solicitors please send us an email, complete our online enquiry form or call us on 020 3553 7881.
+To request a consultation please send us an email, complete our online enquiry form or call us on 020 3944 7390.
 If emailing or using the online form, please provide a short outline of your situation.

 Details of the cost of a consultation will be provided following your enquiry.